 The process flow below is intended to show the entire life cycle, based on recent experiences, of a CCWG at a high level.
 Each of the five elements of the life cycle is discussed individually in further detail in Section 3.0:

 Initiation of CCWG – Two or more Supporting Organization(s) and/or Advisory Committee(s) make a determination that a CCWG is the proper vehicle to resolve the issue that has been identified.
-Some of the questions that are relevant to make such a determination are: is the issue within the scope of policy development for a specific SO or within the specific remit of an SO/AC; does the issue cut across different SO/ACs; is there broad community interest to engage on this topic; are there sufficient community and staff resources available to form and support a CCWG; are the deliverables intended to be submitted to the ICANN Board for action/consideration.
+Some of the questions that are relevant to make such a determination are: is the issue within the scope of policy development for a specific SO or within the specific remit of an SO/AC; does the issue cut across different SO/ACs; is there broad community interest to engage on this topic; are there sufficient community and staff resources available to form and support a CCWG; and are the deliverables intended to be submitted to the ICANN Board for action/consideration.
+It is important to note that a CCWG is not generally considered a vehicle for policy development that under the ICANN Bylaws is the role of a particular SO.

-Formation of CCWG – After considering the questions above (including that there is interest from at least two or more SO/ACs to move forward and determining that a CCWG is appropriate), a Drafting Team is typically formed to develop a draft Charter for consideration by the SO/ACs who have expressed an interest to join the CCWG as Chartering Organizations.
-The draft Charter is expected to establish the scope of work, working methods (including decision making methodology) and Operating Principles for the CCWG.
-Ideally, the Drafting Team is kept small to ensure focus and typically contains representatives from those SO/ACs that have expressed an interest in participating in the CCWG, as those are the SO/ACs that will need to consider and ultimately approve the CCWG Charter.
-Only after adoption of the Charter by at least two or more SOs/ACs is the CCWG created and the SOs/ACs who adopted the Charter become Chartering Organizations.
+Formation of CCWG – After considering the questions above (including that there is interest from at least two or more SO/ACs to move forward and determining that a CCWG is appropriate), a Drafting Team must be formed to develop a draft Charter for consideration by the SO/ACs who have expressed an interest to participate in the CCWG as Chartering Organizations.
+The draft Charter is expected to establish the scope of work, working methods (including decision making methodology and the definition of consensus) and Operating Principles for the CCWG.
+Ideally, the Drafting Team is kept small to ensure focus and should contain representatives from all SO/ACs that have expressed an interest in participating in the CCWG, as those are the SO/ACs that will need to consider and ultimately approve the CCWG Charter.
+Only after adoption of the Charter by at least two or more SOs/ACs is the CCWG created and the SOs/ACs who adopted the Charter deemed to be its Chartering Organizations.
 Each SO/AC adopts the Charter using its own processes.
-The Charter typically would also contain information on participation, e.g. whether members are appointed by Chartering Organizations in addition to participants.
+The Charter typically would also contain information on participation, e.g. whether the CCWG will, in addition to members appointed by Chartering Organizations, also include other participants who may in appropriate cases include Board and/or staff liaisons.
 In the case of members appointed by the Chartering Organizations, volunteers are requested and appointed according to the rules and procedures of each of the Chartering Organizations.
 A Chair(s) may be assigned by the Chartering Organizations if so foreseen by the Charter.
-Note that in recent CCWGs each of the Chartering Organizations had the option to appoint a co-chair to the CCWG.
+As with recent CCWGs, the Charter may also provide that each of the Chartering Organizations has the option to appoint a co-chair to the CCWG.